Funding pathways

 REPI's own secondary-benefits language names recreation and cultural resources.

 REPI is authorized under 10 U.S.C. § 2684a.
-Beyond its four primary drivers (limit incompatible development, preserve listed-species habitat, improve installation resilience, protect clear zones), the program explicitly recognizes four secondary benefits — and two of them describe Lewis & Clark 360 verbatim.
+Beyond its four primary drivers (limit incompatible development, preserve listed-species habitat, improve installation resilience, protect clear zones), the program explicitly recognizes four secondary benefits — and two of them describe the corridor work verbatim.

 Secondary benefit